 There are a few online marketplaces for gear, like eBay and craigslist, but there is one marketplace that is totally dedicated to outdoor gear called GearTrade.com.
 These online marketplaces offer lower fees than the consignment stores (which charge up to 50%), plus you don’t have to leave your house to sell your gear.

-GearTrade seems to be the best for outdoor minded folks and it’s cheaper than the stores and swaps.
+GearTrade (affiliate link) seems to be the best for outdoor minded folks and it’s cheaper than the stores and swaps.
 They offer free listings and a simple way to get your gear online.
 They also handle all the customer service and payment processing.

 Tips for selling your gear online: